Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 1: Revisiting Predictability Effects on Word Durations

-We then compare model variants to identify the distinct contribution of future context predictability relative to unigram and forward predictability, and to characterize the effects of relative backward predictability and conditional PMI.
-First, we conduct pairwise model comparisons between the baseline model and models 1a and 1b to quantify the additional variance explained by including any measure of future context predictability, and to assess which of the two variants improves the explanatory power of the model.
-We then compare models 1a and 1b to a model with \textbf{both} relative backward predictability and conditional PMI (model 1c) to examine the extent to which these measures make overlapping versus distinct contributions to explaining the variance in word durations.
-Since these regression models are nested, and because the goal of this analysis is to quantify the explanatory power of the two formulations of future-context predictability rather than evaluate model complexity, we use the Likelihood Ratio Test to conduct model comparisons \footnote{We found no difference in the qualitative conclusions obtained from likelihood ratio tests as opposed to a complexity-penalizing model selection criterion such as the Bayesian Information Criterion (BIC).
-See Appendix ~\ref{app: bic-model-comp} for BIC-based model comparisons.}.
+We then compare these model variants with the goal of identifying the distinct explanatory contribution of future-context predictability and further characterizing the contributions of relative backward predictability and conditional PMI.
+First, we conduct pairwise model comparisons between the baseline model and Models 1a and 1b to quantify the additional variance explained by including any measure of future context predictability, and to assess which of the two variants yields a greater improvement in explanatory power.
+We further compare models 1a and 1b to a model with \textbf{both} relative backward predictability and conditional PMI (Model 1c) to examine the extent to which these measures make overlapping versus non-redundant contributions to explaining variance in word durations.
+Since these regression models are nested, and because the goal of this analysis is to quantify the explanatory power of the two operationalizations of future-context predictability rather than evaluate model complexity, we use the Likelihood Ratio Test to conduct model comparisons. \footnote{We found no difference in the qualitative conclusions obtained from likelihood ratio tests as opposed to a complexity-penalizing model selection criterion such as the Bayesian Information Criterion (BIC).
+See Appendix ~\ref{app: bic-model-comp} for BIC-based model comparisons.}

-Finally, to examine the independent and modulatory effects of lexical class on word duration, we set up additional variants of Models 1a–1b that include: (i) lexical class as an additional fixed effect, and (ii) interactions between lexical class and probabilistic predictors.
-See Appendix \ref{app:stat-models} for the detailed specifications of all the models used in this analysis.